Panasonic GH5 vs Sony A7S II

 |Sony A7S« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7S|

-Both the GH5 and the A7S II are recent models that feature in their makers' current product line-up.
+Both the GH5 and the A7S II are recent models that are part of the current product line-up.
 The A7S II replaced the earlier Sony A7S, while the GH5 followed on from the Panasonic GH4.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic GH5 vs Sony A7S II

 So what is the bottom line?
 Is there a clear favorite between the Panasonic GH5 and the Sony A7S II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Panasonic Lumix DC-GH5: